run-llama/llama-ui/.changeset/metal-cooks-sell.md

 "@llamaindex/ui": patch
 ---

-fix download in object and text preview
+fix: download in object and text preview